team-penny/code-test/README.md

 ```
 {
-        "variables": ['latitude', 'longitude', 'year']
+        "variables": ["latitude", "longitude", "year"]
 }
 ```

 Each input variable in the `variables` array has a corresponding root-level key of the same name, which is an array containing every possible input value for that variable.

-So given a `variables` key of  ```['latitude', 'longitude', 'year']```, the arrays of input values used in the analysis for each variable could like this:
+So given a `variables` key of  ```["latitude", "longitude", "year"]```, the arrays of input values used in the analysis for each variable could like this:

 ```
 {
-    "variables": ['latitude', 'longitude', 'year'],
+    "variables": ["latitude", "longitude", "year"],
     ...
     "latitude": [40.71708, 29.452412, 38.370274, 48.69622],
     "longitude": [236.875, 238.125, 251.5625, 279.0625, 275.625, 258.4375]